deltafixes/liferay-manage-multiple-assets/README.md

 ## Features
 1. Powerful search feature (powered by ElasticSearch) to search different assets across multiple sites
 2. Assign tags multiple different assets
-3. Change asset status
-4. Perform download of multiple document and media files
+3. Perform download of multiple document and media files
-5. Change status for multiple different assets
+4. Change status for multiple different assets
-6. Deleting multiple different assets
+5. Deleting multiple different assets

 ## How to use
 1. Download and install Manage multiple assets plugin on your server.
 Make sure plugin is properly deployed.
 Before using this plugin, reindex all the search indexes.